Social Worker of the Year Marta Lundy

 Invitation to Nominate:

-SOCIAL WORK AWARDS
+ANNUAL SOCIAL WORK AWARDS

 Public Citizen of the Year: A non-social worker who: exemplifies the social work profession with outstanding service to individuals served by social workers; reflects the highest ethical standards in his/her field of endeavor; takes risks and enlists public support for improved human services; advocates for and contributes to the public’s awareness of social problems.
+Must reside/work in the state of Illinois.

 PLEASE NOTE: The chapter is committed to diversity among award recipients.
 Nominations MUST be submitted using this online nomination form.
 We will be contacting your nominee for additional information.
 You are encouraged to work closely with your nominee to complete the nomination.